CharlesKariuki-001/CodeCraft-SE/README.md

 ---

+## 🤝 Contributing
+We welcome contributions from the community!

+1. Fork the repo
+2. Create a branch (`feature-x`)
+3. Add examples, docs, or improvements
+4. Submit a pull request

+---

-📜 License
+## 📜 License

-This repository is licensed under the MIT License.
+This repository is licensed under the **MIT License**.
 Use, share, and learn freely.

 ---

-<p align="center"> 💻 CodeCraft-SE – From Code to Craftsmanship ✨ </p> ```
+<p align="center"> 💻 CodeCraft-SE – From Code to Craftsmanship ✨ </p>